vatsvikki/ShaVi-1.0/README.md

 ## Description

-Full waveform inversion (FWI) is a technique used in studying underground struc tures through seismic data.
+Full waveform inversion (FWI) is a technique used in studying underground structures through seismic data.
 It helps create a detailed image of what’s beneath the Earth’s surface.
 However, implementing FWI can be tough due to its complex math and high computational demands.
-To make it easier, we made ShaVi-1.0, a 2D acous- tic FWI tool.
+To make it easier, we made ShaVi-1.0, a 2D acoustic FWI tool.
 It uses OpenMP API to handle computations and has a user-friendly interface for easy use on regular computers.

 ShaVi-1.0’s core code is in C language, designed so users can adjust parts as needed.
 The Graphical User Interface (GUI), made in Python, comes with handy features like real-time plotting and updates on the process status.
 It also has message and warning